 Among the leading ways to reduce furnace breakdowns and make sure it runs like a lean machine is with yearly scheduled tune-ups on your furnace

 .
-Just like any mechanical equipment, the working life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
-Also, regular cleanings can help pinpoint issues before they become big problems and you end up cashing out for emergency rates on a cold winter night.
-Additionally, because furnaces burn fuel to provide the heat, it’s important to take a look at all the various parts to ensure there aren’t any ruptures or leaks that could impact the safety of your family.
+Just like most mechanical equipment, the working life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
+Also, regular cleanings can help pinpoint issues before they become big problems and you end up paying emergency rates on a cold winter night.
+Plus, because furnaces burn fuel to provide the heat, it’s important to examine all the various parts to ensure there aren’t any cracks or leaks that could impact the safety of your family.
 Taking the time to schedule a tune-up, even when it’s not making that odd rattling noise you’ve been ignoring, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties necessitate annual system maintenance to remain valid, so missing your tune-ups can possibly result in losing your furnace warranty, which can be major money if your equipment does ever malfunction in the middle of extreme temperatures.
-Always get all you can from your warranty by keeping it valid as long as possible with routine furnace system tune-ups from Service Experts.
+Most manufacturers’ warranties necessitate yearly equipment maintenance to stay valid, so missing your tune-ups can actually result in losing your heating or AC system warranty, which can be major money if your system does ever malfunction in the middle of extreme temperatures.
+Always get all you can from your warranty by making sure it stays valid as long as possible with routine furnace system tune-ups from Service Experts.

 What can I do to troubleshoot my furnace before calling a tech for service?

 Here are a couple troubleshooting tips we suggest checking out early on in the heating season: 1.
 Inspect your home’s air filter

 Air filters can easily be overlooked, but their importance to your home’s furnace efficiency cannot be overstated.
 Dusty air filters can cause a host of comfort issues for homeowners, including: